dart-lang/site-www/src/_guides/language/effective-dart/design.md

 expected type.

-For example, when you pass a function expression to `Iterable.map()`, your function's parameter type is inferred based on the type of callback that `map()` expects and you don't need to annotate it:
+For example, when you pass a function expression to `Iterable.map()`, your function's parameter type is inferred based on the type of callback that `map()`
+expects:

 {:.good-style}
 <?code-excerpt "misc/lib/effective_dart/design_good.dart (func-expr-no-param-type)"?>